-Jake Meyer speaker profile:
+Jake Meyer Keynote Speaker

 Jake is an experienced speaker, adventurer and presenter.
 He has given over 400 talks about his expeditions, as well as several hundred presentations every year on leadership and management development topics.

 A clear and unambiguous aim is the corner-stone of any project and gives you a decision-making handrail to fall back on when you’re under pressure.